-Although not registered with the Securities and Exchange Commission and not subject to regulatory oversight, PSDLAF, PA Invest, and PLGIT act like money market mutual funds in that their objective is to maintain a stable net asset value of \$1 per share, is rated by a nationally recognized statistical rating organization, and is subject to an independent annual audit.
-The above certificates of deposit are individually covered by federal depository insurance.
+A portion of the District's deposits are in the Pennsylvania Local Government Investment Trust (PLGIT), the Pennsylvania School District Liquid Asset Fund (PSDLAF), and the Pennsylvania State Treasury INVEST Daily Pool (INVEST).
+Although not registered with the Securities and Exchange Commission and not subject to regulatory oversight, the funds act like money market mutual funds in that their objective is to maintain a stable net asset value of \$1 per share, are rated by a nationally recognized statistical rating organization, and are subject to an independent annual audit.